Pak-Keting/PakKeting-minimal-stm32-environment/README.md

 I know this is *cliche* line, but...
 > Read the datasheet.

 No seriously, you should.
-And if you find navigating the PDF are troublesome, there's [ADDLATER_Okular]() for Windows, and [ADDLATER_Evince]() for Linux.
+And if you find navigating the PDF are troublesome, there's [Okular](https://okular.kde.org/download/) for Windows and Linux, or [Evince](https://wiki.gnome.org/Apps/Evince) (only for Linux).
 These software are *gamechanger* for me, and it really make reading and nagivating PDF hundreds times better that just using the browser's PDF reader.

 #### 2.2.1. `CR`
 This are the simplest register to understand.
 It basically just turning on and off the clock sources.
 Anything with `xxxON` controls the on-state of the xxx clock source, like `HSEON` for HSE, and `PLLON` for PLL.